 - Lord Montagu (2013) movie review: A victim of entrenched British anti-gay bigotry, the title character in Luke Korem’s documentary became a successful businessman and a popular member of the jet-setting crowd.

 Lord Montagu documentary review: Engrossing tale of anti-gay witch-hunt victim who became successful entrepreneur & National Motor Museum founder

 On first blush, the life of a Lord of the Realm, a Peer to the English monarchy, a child born with an actual silver spoon in his mouth and an ancient estate to inherit, would seem wholly irrelevant to a commoner such as myself – and an American, no less.
-Yet the life of the man once known as Little Lord Montagu, as captured in director Luke Korem’s titular documentary, Lord Montagu, is one that fascinates both for its storied historical context and for the way the Little Lord lived it.
+Yet, as captured in director Luke Korem’s documentary Lord Montagu, the life of the man once known as Little Lord Montagu is one that fascinates both for its storied historical context and for the way the Little Lord lived it.
 Which required a good deal of bravery, ingenuity, and affection for the “common people” and the things we love.

 At this writing, Edward Douglas-Scott-Montagu, 3rd Baron Montagu of Beaulieu, is 88 years old.
 The film about his Lordship begins when he is only two years old, which is when his father, the 2nd Baron Montagu of Beaulieu, died in an accident and Little Lord Montagu came into his legacy – including the ancient English estate of Beaulieu.

-Indeed, it was in 1954 that the mathematician Alan Turing, decoder of the German enigma device, saviour of England from the barbarian hordes, and subject of the Hollywood movie The Imitation Game, committed suicide after being convicted on similar charges.
+Indeed, it was in 1954 that the mathematician Alan Turing, decoder of the German enigma device, savior of England from the barbarian hordes, and subject of the Hollywood movie The Imitation Game, died of an apparent suicide two years after being convicted on similar charges.